 - Utilize the Online Course Checklist to ensure the course complies with UND standards

 - Instructional Designer will review course

-This section contains information and resources for all faculty who are preparing flexible on-campus, COVID-resistant courses in order to maintain educational continuity through the Spring 2021 semester.
+This section contains information and resources for all faculty who are preparing flexible on-campus courses in order to maintain educational continuity.
 Faculty who have a contract to modify a course must follow this outline for adapting or modifying their course.

 Work with your Department Chair to identify the appropriate structure of your course or lab for the upcoming semester (flipped classroom with smaller groups, hybrid classroom, or modular courses).
 See Recommended Tools and Strategies for more information on how Blackboard, YuJa, Zoom, and other technologies may be used.

 - Consider the classroom environment where you are scheduled to teach

 - View your classroom or lab space (virtually) that you are assigned to teach (there are pictures available through the scheduling software and your Department can provide you with a picture of the classroom you are assigned for fall).